 Picking a name is no easy feat, and we completely get that.
 Here are some tactics that have worked for our podcasts, and some things to avoid:

 - Check for duplicates – make sure there isn’t already a podcast using your name, or a close variant.

 - Be creative – get those creative juices flowing and come up with a creative or clever name.
 For example, a couple of my favourites are ‘99% Invisible’ and ‘Brought to you by…’.

-- Don’t use the word ‘podcast’– there’s no real harm in using the word podcast in your name but it can be a little redundant.
-Nine times out of 10, when someone is searching for a podcast, they will be searching in a podcast directory, so the results are all going to be podcasts anyway.
+- Don’t use the word ‘podcast’– Nine times out of 10, when someone is searching for a podcast, they will be searching in a podcast directory, so the results are all going to be podcasts anyway.
 So, if you are struggling with the length of your title and if you’re using ‘podcast’, this word should be the first to go.

-- Keyword stuffing – avoid overly long titles or ‘keyword stuffing’ (listing keyword variations) as iTunes/Apple Podcasts have started to really clamp down on this.
+- Avoid keyword stuffing – avoid overly long titles or ‘keyword stuffing’ (listing keyword variations) as iTunes/Apple Podcasts have started to really clamp down on this.

-- SEO – it’s a huge bonus if your show is a natural Google magnet so consider a show name that feels natural to someone researching your niche and what they might type in to Google to find a podcast like yours.
+- Consider podcast SEO – it’s a huge bonus if your show is a natural Google magnet so consider a show name that feels natural to someone researching your niche and what they might type into Google to find a podcast like yours.

 Now you’ve nailed the podcast topic and name, you need to think about the planning and structure of your podcast.

 When listening to podcasts, you can definitely hear a difference between structured episodes and on-the-fly discussion episodes.
 Of course you will: they’re different formats.